 Second, the observations were perturbed independently with a Gaussian noise of 10% of the respective root mean square value of surface heat flux and surface velocities.
-The estimation of uncertainties on absolute plate motion models involves esti-

-- 5 mation of both uncertainties in relative plate motion and on the absolute reference frame (Müller and Wessel, 2015).
+The estimation of uncertainties in absolute plate motion models involves estimation of both uncertainties in relative plate motion and on the absolute reference frame (Müller and Wessel, 2015).
 The main source of information on the motion of plates comes from the map of seafloor magnetic anomalies.
 Hellinger (1981) developed a method to compute relative motion of plates and associated uncertainties inferred from magnetic anomaly identifications.
-Recently, Seton et al. (2014) built an open source community database.
-It gathers seafloor magnetic anomaly identifications, and estimation with Hellinger (1981) method of plates relative motion and associated uncertainties.
-This database could be used in - 10 the future as a basis to automatically produce global plate motion histories and assess their uncertainties.
-To our knowledge, this has not been done so far at a global scale.
-On a regional scale and for recent time (5 to 20 Myr), Iaffaldano et al. (2012) applied the trans-dimensional hierarchical Bayesian method to reduce noise in finite rotation data and produce time series of high resolution plate relative motions.
+Recently, Seton et al. (2014) built an open-source community database.
+This database gathers both the coordinates of the seafloor magnetic anomaly lineations, and their associated plate relative motion and uncertainties, computed using the Hellinger method (Hellinger, 1981).
+This database could be used in the future as a basis to automatically produce global plate motion histories and assess their uncertainties.
+To our knowledge, this has not been done so far on a global scale.
+On a regional scale and for recent time (5 to 20 Myr), Iaffaldano et al. (2012) applied the trans-dimensional hierarchical Bayesian method to reduce noise in finite rotation data and produce time series of high-resolution plate-relative motions.
 More recently, Iaffaldano and Bunge (2015) applied this technique to the relative motion of the pacific plate with North America for the last 75 Myr.
-The uncertainties on relative plates velocities ranges from 5 to 40% - 15 of the root mean square surface velocity.
+The uncertainties in relative plate velocities range from 5 to 40 % of the root mean square surface velocity.
 As we go further back in time, the quantification of relative plate motion uncertainties becomes hazardous: most of the seafloor created before 150 Myr has been destroyed by subduction.
 These plate tectonic reconstructions involve interpretation of different types of data, with a limited spatial coverage and relies heavily on human expertise.
-For these epochs, maintaining very high uncertainties on the regions where few data supports the reconstructions would be a solution.
+For these epochs, maintaining very high uncertainties in the regions where few data supports the reconstructions would be a solution.

-20 6 Conclusions
+6 Conclusions

-We applied the ensemble Kalman filter algorithm to the reconstruction of mantle circulation through time.
+We applied the EnKF algorithm to the reconstruction of mantle circulation through time.
 We chose a formulation with covariance inflation and localization to minimize the effect of sampling errors in the estimation of the forecast error covariance matrix.
-Synthetic "twin" experiments with different evolutions and for different parameters allowed us to assess the efficiency of the algorithm and to determine the optimal parameters for the assimilation.
+Synthetic twin experiments with different evolutions and for different parameters allowed us to assess the efficiency of the algorithm and to determine the optimal parameters for the assimilation.

 This work builds on the developments of a first approach to sequential data assimilation for mantle circulation made in Bocher et al. (2016).
 The EnKF is more robust and on average more accurate than the former method.
-Additionally, the ensemble Kalman filter provides not only an estimate of mantle circulation, but also detailed maps of uncertainties on this estimation.
+Additionally, the EnKF provides not only an estimate of mantle circulation but also detailed maps of uncertainties in this estimation.

-We evaluate the accuracy of the EnKF as a function of three main parameters: the size of the ensemble, and two covariance localization parameters, namely the vertical correlation length and horizontal correlation angle.
+We evaluate the accuracy of the EnKF as a function of three main parameters: the size of the ensemble and two covariance localization parameters, namely the vertical correlation length and horizontal correlation angle.
 We find that a size of the ensemble of the order of 300 members is sufficient to have an accurate estimation of the evolution of the state.
-For this ensemble size, the optimal vertical correlation length corresponds to two thirds of the domain thickness, and the optimal horizontal correlation angle is of $\pi/10$ (around 2000 km).
+For this ensemble size, the optimal vertical correlation length corresponds to two-thirds of the domain thickness, and the optimal horizontal correlation angle is of $\pi/10$ (around 2000 km).
 These values should be reevaluated as the dynamical model becomes more realistic.

 The EnKF was implemented using the parallel data assimilation framework PDAF in a preexisting mantle convection code, STAGYY.
-The resulting code is highly scalable, which means that the application of the EnKF to realistic data assimilation with plate reconstructions and a 3D spherical mantle model is within reach in a foreseeable future.
+The resulting code is highly scalable, which means that the application of the EnKF to realistic data assimilation with plate reconstructions and a 3-D spherical mantle model is within reach in the foreseeable future.